A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Frequency-related Applications

 can be used when the size of clients $n$ is not available.

 With the definition of the frequency of queried data, multiple frequency-related tasks can be then defined.
 Here we list our taxonomy of these tasks.

-\textbf{Frequency oracle.} The task of frequency oracle aims at constructing an abstraction (frequency oracle) of client data.
+\begin{itemize} \item \textbf{Frequency oracle.} The task of frequency oracle aims at constructing an abstraction (frequency oracle) of client data.
 Using the abstraction, a querier can arbitrarily derive estimations of any queried data without interacting with the clients.
-In some works, the frequency oracle problem is termed frequency estimation problem as the frequency oracle provides services of frequency estimation.

-\textbf{Frequent pattern mining.} The task of frequent pattern mining (FPM) aims at finding highly frequent queried data.
+In some works, the frequency oracle problem is termed frequency estimation problem as the frequency oracle provides services of frequency estimation. \item \textbf{Frequent pattern mining.} The task of frequent pattern mining (FPM) aims at finding highly frequent queried data.
 There are two mainstream definitions of FPM.
 In the first definition, the system outputs all possible queried data $q$ where $f(q)$ is higher than a predefined threshold.
 In the second definition, the system outputs the top-$k$ queried data with the highest frequency.
-Based on the structures of client data $d_i$, queried data $q$, and definition of containing relationship, FPM is also named by its subtasks frequent item mining, frequent itemset mining, and frequent sequence mining.

-\textbf{Heavy hitter.} The term heavy hitters originated from the downstream tasks in web data analysis.
-The heavy hitter task is consistent with frequent item mining, where the containing relationship is defined to be the ``$\in$'' relationship in set theory.
+Based on the structures of client data $d_i$, queried data $q$, and definition of containing relationship, FPM is also named by its subtasks frequent item mining, frequent itemset mining, and frequent sequence mining. \item \textbf{Heavy hitter.} The term heavy hitters originated from the downstream tasks in web data analysis.
+The heavy hitter task is consistent with frequent item mining, where the containing relationship is defined to be the ``$\in$'' relationship in set theory. \end{itemize}

-The definitions of frequency-related tasks are highly connected, and many algorithms are able to tackle multiple tasks simultaneously.
+The definitions of frequency-related tasks are highly connected, and many algorithms can tackle multiple tasks simultaneously.